JoseRoca/AfxNova/docs/Graphics /GdiPlus/GdiPlus Procedures.md

 The filled GpRectF structure.

-# <a name="GDIP_XRGB"></a>GDIP_XRGB
+---

+## GDIP_XRGB

-Returns a XRGB color value initialized with the specified values for the red, green, and blue components.
+Returns a **XRGB** color value initialized with the specified values for the red, green, and blue components.

 ```
 FUNCTION GDIP_XRGB (BYVAL r AS UBYTE, BYVAL g AS UBYTE, BYVAL b AS UBYTE) AS COLORREF